CapstoneTeamA/Mobile-Test-Runner-for-Jama/README.md

 ## Operation

 1. Clone the Git repository
-2. Open “Mobile Test Runner For Jama Software” in Xcode 8
+2. Open “Mobile Test Runner For Jama” in Xcode 8

 ### Prerequisites